 10. Finishing the film … well sort of

-In May of this year, Christian left for the screenings in France and shared a picture of a tiny thumb drive that held the last two years of work.
-While that version of the film was considered a ‘rough cut’ and still needed lots of work the audience response was overwhelmingly positive.
-Since those screenings in France, we have made further edits and adjustments to create the version which we have been screening this fall.
+In May of this year, Christian left for the focus group events in France and shared a picture of a tiny thumb drive that held the last two years of work.
+While that version of the film was considered a ‘rough cut’ and still needed lots of work, the audience response was overwhelmingly positive.
+Since those events in France, we have made further edits and adjustments to create the version which we have been presenting this fall.
 While it looks like a finished film, there is still work that remains.
 As Christian shares at our events, “the house has been built, but all of the finish details and the decorating remain.”
 All these remaining finishing details need to be completed before we take the next step, either entering film festivals or working with a distributor.

 9. Editing and all the work behind the scenes.

 Getting to that ‘rough cut’ version that we showed in France would not have been possible without a small group of incredibly talented individuals working behind the scenes.
 The initial edits began in early 2019.
 After viewing the very first version of the film, Christian found that the story had gotten lost.
 She then decided to travel to Tennessee and work directly with our editor Bill Ebel.
 That one-week trip turned into six weeks of editing and rewriting to bring the story to the surface.
 That left only a short four weeks for the other departments to finish their elements in time for the events in France.
 The post-production process, which can take a year or more, was completed in just 12 weeks.

 The Girl Who Wore Freedom incorporates people and stories from two different countries.
 We have a team that lives in France and a team that lives here in the United States.
 In the U.S., our team is spread out across the country from east to west and north to south.
 We keep in contact through phone calls, emails, and video conferences.
 Looking back, we are grateful for the technology that allows us to work together while living so far apart.